quicwg/base-drafts/draft-ietf-quic-transport.md

 Large messages can produce deadlocking if the recipient does not process the message incrementally.
-If the message is larger than flow control credit available and the recipient does not release additional flow control credit, a deadlock can occur.
+If the message is larger than flow control credit available and the recipient does not release additional flow control credit until the entire message is received and delivered, a deadlock can occur.
 This is possible even where stream flow control limits are not reached because connection flow control limits can be consumed by other streams.